-Mr. Kakar has served on a number of boards: as Chairperson of the UN Joint Appeals Board; Chairman of the UN Federal Credit Union (a saving and loan institution with assets of over $ 4 billion currently); Member of the Board of Directors of the UN Joint Staff Pension Board (with assets of over $ 45 billion currently); and as a member of the Board of Directors of the International School of Beijing.
-He currently serves on the Board of Governors of the Canadian Foundation for International Training, and on the editorial board of the Law Review Journal of the University for Peace.
+Mr. Kakar has served on a number of boards: as Chairperson of the UN Joint Appeals Board; Chairman of the UN Federal Credit Union (a saving and loan institution with assets of over $ 4 billion currently); Member of the Board of Directors of the UN Joint Staff Pension Board (with assets of over $ 55 billion currently); and as a member of the Board of Directors of the International School of Beijing.
+He currently serves on the Board of Governors of the Canadian Foundation for International Training.
 He is a member of the Board of Trustees of the Elizabeth Haub Foundation, dedicated to promoting the cause of environmental conservation.
 He lectures extensively on issues related to the UN in general and to peace and conflict, as well as on sustainable development and Post-2015 Development Agenda.
-He has taught at the University for Peace and Pace University.

 Mr. Kakar has written a number of articles and papers on socio-economic matters and has edited curriculum and training manuals on different aspects of peace education.

 Mr. Kakar secured his bachelor-level diploma after studying at Delhi Polytechnic and subsequently did his Diploma in Journalism from the Institute of Journalism in Delhi.
 He secured his masters degree from the Haceteppe University in Turkey.
 Subsequently, he was a Research Associate at Harvard University.